ga-wdi-lessons/ruby-immutability/readme.md

 ```

 So both variables print the same value to the console.
-* What happens if we modify the value that is stored in `aString`.
-Will that then change what is stored in `pointToThatString`?
+* What happens if we modify the value that is stored in `a`.
+Will that then change what is stored in `b`?

 ```js
 a = a.toUpperCase();